-Restaurant profit margin is the percentage of annual sales revenue a business has left over after subtracting all expenses from gross revenue, (total sales).
-So, to calculate your profit margin percentage, divide gross profit (revenue minus expenses) by revenue and multiply by 100.
-The average profit margin for restaurants is typically between 3% to 6%.
+Restaurant profit margin is the percentage of annual sales revenue a business has left over after subtracting all expenses, including utilities, lease or mortgage, payroll, taxes, and insurance, from gross revenue.
+To determine gross revenue, subtract costs of goods sold (COGS) from total sales.
+Average profit margins for restaurants are typically between 3% to 6%.

 How to Calculate Restaurant Profit Margin

-To calculate profit margin, subtract your expenses from total revenue to determine your profit.
+To calculate profit margin, subtract all your restaurant expenses from total revenue to determine your profit.
 Then, divide your profit by total revenue and multiply by 100 to find your profit margin.
-The average restaurant profit margin is around 6%.
-But they can vary anywhere between 0% to 15%.
+Although average restaurant profit margins are around 6%, they can vary anywhere between 0% to 15%.

 ((Gross revenue – expenses) / gross revenue) x 100 = profit margin